French occupation zone in Germany: Background

 In the aftermath of the Second World War, Winston Churchill, Franklin D. Roosevelt and Joseph Stalin met at the Yalta Conference to discuss Germany's post-war occupation, which included among other things coming to a final determination of the inter-zonal borders.

 Originally, there were to be only three zones, with the French excluded.
 French General Charles de Gaulle, who by this point was the leader of the Provisional Government of the French Republic, was not invited to Yalta.
 Deeply offended by this snub, the French leader nevertheless worked tirelessly to restore his nation's honour in the aftermath of the German occupation.
 Key to this was ensuring a French occupation of substantial German territories – in de Gaulle's view, only a French occupation of Germany could restore the honour of France.
 He therefore vehemently demanded that a zone be allocated for French occupation.

 Despite the personal disdain each of the "Big Three" held for de Gaulle, they were not overly inclined to resist this particular demand.
 With relatively minor exceptions such as the Channel Islands, the Western Allies' own territories had not been invaded or occupied and thus they did not have the sort of considerations the French deeply felt with respect to matters such as national honour or pride.
-More importantly perhaps, as a civil and military matter a French occupation zone would relieve the other Allies of some of the burden of administering German territory – this was no small consideration especially in light of the fact the British and Americans still had the Japanese Empire to subdue after Germany's defeat.
+More importantly perhaps, as a civil and military matter a French occupation zone would relieve the other Allies of some of the burden of administering German territory – this was no small consideration especially in light of the fact the British and Americans still had the Empire of Japan to subdue after Germany's defeat.
 Stalin, who was still neutral in the Far Eastern conflict at this point, also agreed.
 However, the Soviet leader insisted on the condition that the French zone was to be formed out of the previously-agreed American and British zones.